AndroidCrypto/ESP32_C3_ST7789_Starter/README.md

 # ESP32-C3 Supermini with ST7789 TFT display Starter
-Getting started with an ESP32-C3 Supermini device and a TFT display ST7789

 Getting started with an **ESP32-C3 Supermini** device and a TFT display with driver chip **ST7789**.